 ASMSU Legal Services provide for student participation in a pre-paid legal services plan.
-This entitles undergraduates to receive legal counsel from staff attorneys on most legal concerns.
-Students may be able to receive representation in court or be counseled in landlord/tenant problems, criminal misdemeanors, traffic offenses, debtor/creditor problems and other civil concerns.
+This entitles currently enrolled undergraduate and graduate students to receive legal counsel from staff attorneys on most legal concerns.
+Students may be able to receive representation in court or be counseled in landlord-tenant problems, criminal misdemeanors, traffic offenses, debtor-creditor problems and other civil concerns.